Skip to navigation Skip to content

 CrP claims selected for QMA must be checked before undertaking the following steps.
 (Noting the QMO will need to complete the additional steps to issue the payment via NPP).

-• Go to Customer First
+• Go to the Payment Summary (PS) screen in Customer First

 • The Issue Payment Select (IPPRE) screen will display